LundiMardi/LJ24-Appel/source/en/content/_Phase-B.md

 You will also find links to:
 - a digital 3D model of the entire site (Potree)
-- an animation showing longitudinal and horizontal sections of the site
+- an animation showing longitudinal sections of the site
 - the City of Lausanne's map portal.
 It allows you to view technical geographical data in the form of interactive maps and to obtain up-to-date information on the entire territory

 ## Project submission